hsupunw/people-base/README.md

 # Project people-base
 - This is a sample sapring-boot based REST application which shows main crud operations in person entities.
+- It uses spring-mvc for web layer.
+- Also spring-data-jpa for persistence layer with h2 in memory database.
 - More over it is protected by basic authentication supported by spring-security.
 - All endpoints are documented with swagger 2.
 - It additonally, provides related hateos navigation links for each endpoint response.